alien4cloud/alien4cloud.github.io/documentation/1.2.0/user_guide/post_deployment.md

 Attribute names are prefixed by `self_attribute_` and property names by `self_property_`.
 Like any inputs in any operation implementation script, you can access them in your script using environment variables.

 # Deletion
-You can remove a patch / operation if you need to via the provided user interface.
-However, note that if the patch / operation has already been executed on some instances, deleting it will not undo the changes on those instances.
+You can remove a patch / operation if you need to via the provided user interface. **However, note that if the patch / operation has already been executed on some instances, deleting it will not undo the changes on those instances**.
 Also, when an application environment is deleted, all patches and operations related to a deployment with that environment are deleted.

 [operation_view]: ../../images/user_guide/application/runtime-operation-view.png